MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 - **Individual service user activity reports** — User activity reports are available for certain individual services.
 These reports provide user level detail usage data joined with Active Directory attributes.

-You can access detailed reports for each area by clicking on the data tables.
-You can view all pre-built reports by clicking on the tabs at the bottom of the site, once you are viewing the reports.
+You can access detailed reports for each area by selecting the data tables.
+You can view all pre-built reports by selecting the tabs at the bottom of the site, once you are viewing the reports.
 For more detailed instructions, read [Navigating and utilizing the reports in Microsoft 365 usage analytics](navigate-and-utilize-reports.md) and [Customizing the reports in Microsoft 365 usage analytics](customize-reports.md).

 ## FAQ